Measuring Hubble constant in an anisotropic extension of $\Lambda$CDM model: Abstract

 \section{Abstract}

 Cosmic Microwave Background (CMB) independent approaches are frequently used in the literature to provide estimates of Hubble constant ($H_0$).
-In this work, we report CMB independent constraints on $H_0$ in an anisotropic extension of $\Lambda$CDM model using the Big Bang Nucleosynthesis (BBN), Baryonic Acoustic Oscillations (BAO), Cosmic Chronometer (CC), and Pantheon+ compilation of Type Ia supernovae data.
-The analyses of the anisotropic model with different combinations of data sets reveal that anisotropy is strongly and positively correlated with $H_0$, and an anisotropy of the order $10^{-14}$ in the anisotropic model yields values of $H_0$ consistent with the direct local measurements.
+In this work, we report CMB independent constraints on $H_0$ in an anisotropic extension of $\Lambda$CDM model using the Big Bang Nucleosynthesis (BBN), Baryonic Acoustic Oscillations (BAOs), Cosmic Chronometer (CC), and Pantheon+ (PP) compilation of Type Ia supernovae and SH0ES Cepheid host distance anchors data.
+In the anisotropic model, we find $H_{\rm 0}=70.1^{+1.2}_{-1.5}\; (72.67\pm 0.85)\;\rm km\, s^{-1}\, Mpc^{-1}$ both with 68\% CL from BAO+BBN+CC+PP (BAO+BBN+CC+PPSH0ES) data.
+The analyses of the anisotropic model with the two combinations of data sets reveal that anisotropy is positively correlated with $H_0$, and an anisotropy of the order $10^{-14}$ in the anisotropic model reduces the $H_0$ tension by $\sim 2\sigma$.